Zhao-Wenyuan/StemSC/README.md

 # StemSC
-An individual human stemness index for single-cell samples
+An individual human stemness index for single-cell samples.

 # Install
 To install the StemSC, install from github using devtools